Definition, functions of hospital pharmacy, Organization structure

 10) It participates in minimizing the incidence of illness and improves the general health of the population.

-11) It provides patient counselling.
+11) It provides patient counseling.

 12) It implements the recommendations of the pharmacy and therapeutic committee.